ngrx/platform/projects/ngrx.io/content/guide/data/index.md

 };
 </code-example>

-We export the entity configuration to be used when registering it in your `AppModule`.
+Export the entity configuration to be used when registering it in your `AppModule`.

 ## Registering the entity store

-We need to add the entity configuration we created, and put it into the root store for NgRx.
-We do this by importing the `entityConfig` and then passing it to the `NgrxDataModule.forRoot()` function.
+Once the entity configuration is created, you need to put it into the root store for NgRx.
+This is done by importing the `entityConfig` and then passing it to the `NgrxDataModule.forRoot()` function.

 <code-example header="app.module.ts">
 import { NgModule } from '@angular/core';